Transgressing the algebraic coarse character map: Introduction

-Here on the left hand side, $\ch$ denotes the Chern character from algebraic $K$-theory to periodic cyclic homology and $\chi$ denotes the so-called coarse character map essentially introduced by Roe \cite{roe_coarse_cohomology}, which maps (periodic) cyclic homology of $\mathcal{B}M$ to coarse homology.
+In the term $\chi \ch(\xi)$ on the left hand side, $\ch$ denotes the Chern character from algebraic $K$-theory to periodic cyclic homology and $\chi$ denotes the so-called coarse character map essentially introduced by Roe \cite{roe_coarse_cohomology}, which maps (periodic) cyclic homology of $\mathcal{B}M$ to coarse homology.
 On the right hand side,

 denotes the canonical comparison map.
 The following result was proved by Roe in \cite{roe_coarse_cohomology}.